LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 The web address is the same as the form we loaded, but now includes a query parameter for *every* input, with a name, in the form.
 These parameters are known as the query string parameters.
 The form values are submitted via the query string because the default submission type for forms is GET.
-In the next section will soon learn how to submit form data via POST.
+In the next section, we will soon learn how to submit form data via POST.

 .. note::